Discover how to be the greatest fan for your pastor — from research on the secret worries and wishes of pastors.

 Your pastor is a human being — not a Spiritual Superbeing — who may be physically tired, spiritually depleted, stressed, and discouraged.
 By knowing how to minister to your pastor, you can keep your church healthy, too.

-Denise George (email@example.com) is author of 24 books, including What Pastors Wish Church Members Knew.
+Denise George is the author of 24 books, including What Pastors Wish Church Members Knew.

 For more great articles like this in every issue, subscribe today to Children’s Ministry Magazine!